 So why does this temperature difference affect our hunger?
 Well, one theory is that when you exercise, your body heats up as mitochondria cells in muscles generate ATP (energy) during a process called cellular respiration.

-Anaerobic respiration– common during intense exercise- releases up to 70% of this energy as heat, while aerobic respiration releases roughly 50% of energy as heat.
-Aerobic respiration takes place normally throughout the day and during light to moderate-intensity exercise.
+Anaerobic respiration- common during intense exercise- release up to 70% of this energy as heat, while aerobic respiration releases roughly 50% of energy as heat.
+Aerobic respiration normally occurs throughout the day and during light to moderate-intensity exercise.

 During exercise, this process takes place much faster, and more heat is released.